anasrasheed578-hash/firstblog.github.io/_tabs/about.md

 ---
 ## • About Me

-I am Anas Shaheer, a Computer Engineering student at UET Faisalabad with an interest in technology, systems, and problem solving.
+I am Muhammad Anas Shaheer, a Computer Engineering student at UET Faisalabad with a strong interest in technology and system-based thinking.

-This portfolio represents my learning journey, projects, and skills that I am developing during my studies.
-I am currently exploring areas such as Machine Learning, Database Systems, and Software Development, while improving my understanding of both hardware and software concepts.

-I am focused on building a strong foundation in engineering by working on practical projects and continuously learning new tools and technologies.

-Through this portfolio, I aim to showcase my progress, share my work, and document my growth as a future engineer.
+I enjoy learning how computers work, from digital logic and hardware to software and data systems.
+I am currently developing my skills in programming, problem solving, and system design, while exploring areas like Machine Learning and Database Systems.

+I am a focused and consistent learner who believes in improving step by step through practice and hard work.
+My aim is to become a skilled engineer and build systems that are useful, efficient, and reliable.